alexpolt/alexpolt.github.io/src/dfaa.md

   For indexed geometry SV_VertexID generally won't work (you can try, especially if your vertices are in strips), so we need to either use a geometry shader or generate a buffer with 0,1,2 mapping.
 Geometry optimized as triangle fans won't do well (we'll end up having duplicate 0 or 1 or 2).
-Here's an example how you can generated such a buffer:
+Here's an example how you can generate such a buffer:

     auto uvid_buffer = generate_uv_ids<float>( index_buffer, tris_count*3 );